alinaavanesyan/alina/pages/projects/novel-associations.md

 order:      0
 excerpt:    '
-In my current postdoctoral work at the University of Maryland (Department of Entomology; Dr. Bill Lamp’s lab) I continue my research on ecology and evolution of plant-insect interactions with a focus on novel associations between native and introduced species.'
+In my current postdoctoral work at the University of Maryland (Department of Entomology; Dr. Bill Lamp’s lab) I’m interested in ecology and evolution of plant-insect interactions, and primarily novel interactions between native and introduced species.
+This is a continuation of my previous postdoctoral work at Wisconsin and doctoral research at Cincinnati.
+I’m curious what mechanisms drive such novel interactions, and how introduced species become invasive in natural and managed systems.
+Currently, I’m working on a variety of projects that involve DNA barcoding, microscopy, morphometric'
 ---

 In my current postdoctoral work at the University of Maryland (Department of Entomology; [Dr. Bill